Hantoo/UnityTransformToolkit/README.md

 #### Across Area

 ### Selection
 You have 5 buttons which allow you to scroll through a selection.
 This is handy when paired to the move tool.
+Each item within a selection has a number by it to show you where abouts it is in the list of items that you have selected.
 <p align="left" style="background-color: #383838;">
   <img src="Readme_Assets/Selection.gif"/ >
 </p>